- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, the use of data compression or deduplication techniques on NAS Idis DR-6232PS devices can have an impact on performance and data integrity.
 It is recommended to carefully evaluate the specific techniques, their impact on performance, and implement appropriate backup measures to ensure data integrity and availability.

-Although NAS DR-6232PS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6232PS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -